top of page

-ISBN 9781946395948 | paperback | $19.99 | publication date 2024
+ISBN 9781946395573 | trade paper | $16.95 | publication date Apr 2024

 Introducing Captive, the newest collaboration between Catalyst Press and Short Story Day Africa, the publishing team behind Disruption: New Short Fiction from Africa, which features the Caine Prize winning story, “Five Years Next Sunday” by Idza Luhumyo.
-In Captive, eleven new and emerging writers from Africa and the African Diaspora explore the identities that connect us, the obsessions that bewitch us, and the self-delusions that tear us apart.
+In Captive, twelve new and emerging writers from Africa and the African Diaspora explore the identities that connect us, the obsessions that bewitch us, and the self-delusions that tear us apart.

 Passion and apathy, creation and destruction, honesty and deception–the blurred lines between these powerful forces are fundamental to the human condition.
 In three parts, the writers of Captive investigate these liminal spaces and rail against the boxes in which others seek to confine them, as writers, as Africans, and as humans.